 The dimension of SAJB that has not changed for Èlia is her opportunities to play with musicians in one way or another connected to SAJB; meaning current band members, former band members and professionals who have collaborated with SAJB.
 These kind of smaller band projects connected to SAJB go on all the time, Joan Chamorro being the centre of it all, and Èlia has been part of such projects most of her years as a SAJB member.
 So in this respect there is not really a big difference having left the big band of SAJB.
 In these projects she can still play her two instruments (violin and tenor saxophone), and also sing.
 She very much wants to continue with all of these musical forms of expression.

-At the age of twelve Èlia started in Oriol Martorell music school, where music is integrated in the curriculum alongside with other subjects.
-The pupils are from 6 to 18 years old, and in the school she met with Andrea Motis and Joan Mar Sauqué, two of her future music friends in SAJB.
+At the age of twelve Èlia started in Oriol Martorell music school, where music is integrated in the curriculum alongside other subjects.
+The pupils range from 6 to 18 years old, and in the school she met Andrea Motis and Joan Mar Sauqué, two of her future music friends in SAJB.

 “It totally changed my mind-set”, Èlia answers.
 Joan has no limits, is very open, tells you to listen, and to play a lot.
 In the classical world you play by the scores.
 In jazz you listen and play.
 There is no special reference for the violin.
 It’s the same language as for other instruments.
 You can sing, play saxophone, or violin – it’s the same ideas.
 A lot in jazz is different from classical music.
 They are different worlds, Èlia concludes, and she wants to live her life in the world of jazz.

-In addition Èlia points at the opportunity to play in concerts, sometimes with big and famous jazz musicians.
+In addition, Èlia points at the opportunity to play in concerts, sometimes with big and famous jazz musicians.
 Often the concerts are recorded on videos of high quality, which are uploaded to YouTube.
-And you get the opportunity to record CD:s.
-For getting all this, the band members do not have to pay anything at all.
-When Èlia tells us about all this you can see that she understands to appreciate these magnificent gifts.
+And you get the opportunity to record CDs.
+To get all this, the band members do not have to pay anything at all.
+When Èlia tells us about all this you can see that she appreciates these magnificent gifts.
 We know since earlier about the SAJB formula, but to hear a senior SAJB member like Èlia tell about the features of SAJB with strong emotions and gratitude gives an extra dimension to our understanding of SAJB.
 And probably this is only the beginning of the rich music life of a young and very talented musician.

 Èlia ends our rich and long conversation with three statements: